 - Discussing involvement in other areas of care (medication, therapy appointments, support groups)

-It is essential to build rapport with your clients.
+Regardless of whether they struggle with drug or alcohol abuse, building rapport with your clients is essential.
 Ideally, they should trust and respect you- even if they don’t always like what you have to say.
 Your clients should also feel comfortable disclosing their feelings and experiences with you.
-For these reasons, excellent counselors tend to have the following traits:
+For these reasons, excellent addiction counselors tend to have the following traits:

 - Strong, professional, and fair boundaries